 Oakwood Center will provide permanent housing to seventeen (17) homeless individuals who are severely mentally ill or dually diagnosed through Sponsor Based Rental Assistance (SRA).
-Oakwood Center will hold the lease for each of the seventeen apartments (water will be included in rent cost), pay the security deposits and the electric.
+Oakwood Center will hold the lease for each of the seventeen apartments, pay the security deposits, electric, water/sewage and trash if these are not included in the rent.
 Rent costs are based on a one bedroom apartment at HUD's Fair Market Rate for Palm Beach County.
-2007 FMR is \$895 per month per unit.
-Oakwood Center will also provide the Supportive Services to include: Case Management, Employment Counseling, Medication Management, Benefits Counseling, and Day Treatment.
+The 2009 FMR is \$1,096 per month per unit.
+Oakwood Center will also provide Supportive Services to include: Case Management, Employment Counseling, Medication Management, Benefits Counseling, and Day Treatment.